 Thomas Miller is a postdoctoral research associate at King’s College London and currently holds a PhD in Environmental Toxicology (KCL).
 Previous taught degrees include a MSc in Analytical Chemistry and a BSc (Hons) in Biology.
 His interdisciplinary research is currently focussed on the impact of environmental micropollutants on aquatic wildlife.
 Thomas is currently a named co-investigator on a BBSRC Industrial Partnership Award (IPA) held with AstraZeneca and the Francis-Crick Institute (ref: BB/P005187/1).
 The research will focus on the development of high-throughput screening methods for the analysis of pharmaceuticals and their impact on the metabolome and phenotypic traits.

-Dr Sean Comber (A)
+Prof Sean Comber (A)

 Sean has over 30 years’ experience in the environmental industry working as a Principal Consultant at the Water Research Centre (WRc), Atkins and for the past 8 years, as a Reader at the University of Plymouth.
+In 2021, Sean was promoted to Professor.
 Sean specialises in the pathways, fate & behaviour of chemicals (metals, nutrients, organics) within the aquatic environment from point and diffuse sources.
 His experience spans field, laboratory and desk-based research, with over 100 peer reviewed journal papers published across these subject areas.
 Sean’s research group includes a number of PhD students and post doctorate researchers predominantly funded via industry and stakeholder collaborations including Astra Zeneca, International Zinc Association, Copper Alliance, Natural England, Saputo, Wessex Water and the Westcountry Rivers Trust.
 Recent research has been centred on the biogeochemistry of phosphorus within the UK aquatic environment, pharmaceutical sources and fate in soils and water of developing countries discharging or reusing untreated wastewater and metal speciation in saline waters.
 Sean provides technical support and critical review for the UK Water Industry Research (UKWIR) multimillion pound Chemical Investigation Programme (CIP) and Source Apportionment-GIS (SAGIS) projects.
 At the University of Plymouth Sean teaches on undergraduate and post graduate programmes and manages the MSc in Environmental Consultancy.

 Miss Olivia Harrod (G)